alasca-association/tarook/docs/user/reference/options/yk8s.k8s-service-layer.rook.rst

 ``yk8s.k8s-service-layer.rook.manage_pod_budgets``
 ##################################################

+Whether to enable management of pod disruption budgets.
-If true, the rook operator will create and manage PodDisruptionBudgets for OSD, Mon, RGW, and MDS daemons.
+If false, the rook operator will not create and manage PodDisruptionBudgets for OSD, Mon, RGW, and MDS daemons.
+.

 **Type:**::